isabella232/presentation-druxt_101/slides.md

 <!--
 Druxt is Fully decoupled, which means it requires two servers: Drupal for the Backend and Nuxt.js for the Frontend.

-Both Drupal 8, and 9 are supported, and Druxt can be used alongside pre-existing sites and distributions, such as ContentaCMS.
+Both Drupal 8 and 9 are supported, and Druxt can be used installed on existing sites and distributions, such as ContentaCMS.

 The Druxt frontend is built on top of Nuxt.js, a a modular Vue.js framework, much like Drupal is a module PHP framework.